Ken Jones (rugby union, born 1921): Later life and awards

 Jones was a high school teacher for most of his life.
 From 1948 to 1985, he was also a sports reporter for Welsh newspaper, the Sunday Express, dealing mainly with rugby and athletics.

 In the 1960 Queen's Birthday Honours he was appointed an Officer of the Order of the British Empire (OBE), "For services to Welsh Rugby Football".

 Jones has also been honoured by the sporting and journalist communities.
 In 1954 he was the inaugural winner of the BBC Wales Sports Personality of the Year and was also chosen as the first rugby union inductee into the Welsh Sports Hall of Fame in 1990, ahead of more well known players such as Gareth Edwards or J. P. R. Williams.

 In his late years Jones served as a board member and president of the Newport rugby club, resigning in 1995 in protest of the introduction of professionalism to rugby.
-After a stroke, he was confined to a wheelchair.
+After a stroke, he used a wheelchair.
 He died in 2006, at the age of 84.